-- 1.1 The aims of the Contract Procedure Rules ("the Rules") are to: - 1.1.1 achieve value for money - 1.1.2 ensure compliance with all legal requirements - 1.1.3 ensure transparency, openness, non-discrimination and fair competition - 1.1.4 support the Council's corporate aims, values, priorities and good governance - 1.1.5 protect officers - 1.1.6 demonstrate probity, consistency, accountability and integrity - 1.1.7 assist in time management and planning for procurement - 1.2 The Rules are supported by Guidance.
+- 1.1 The aims of the Contract Procedure Rules ("the Rules") are to: - 1.1.1 achieve value for money - 1.1.2 ensure compliance with all legal requirements - 1.1.3 ensure transparency, openness, non-discrimination and fair competition - 1.1.4 support the Council's corporate aims, values, priorities and good governance - 1.1.5 protect officers - 1.1.6 demonstrate probity, consistency, accountability and integrity - 1.1.7 assist in time management and planning for procurement and - 1.1.8 comply with the Procurement Act 2023, the Procurement Regulations 2024, the Health Care Services (Provider Selection Regime) Regulations 2023 and all other legal requirements and guidance - 1.2 The Rules are supported by Guidance.
 Officers should have due regard to this Guidance when planning and carrying out any activity as detailed below.